GrahamKnap/stc-led-clock/README.md

     1. hour
     2. minute
     3. seconds (S2 snaps to the nearest minute)
+    4. 'co' daily correction of -9 to +9 seconds
 2. `AL` alarm settings
     1. on/off
     2. hour